Marianne is a mother from Scotland who is passionate about providing accurate information about breastfeeding and parenting.

 Get Preloved Toys

 The best way to get toys is secondhand.
 If you have family or friends with slightly older children, they will often be happy to pass on some of their toys.
-Otherwise, take a look on local selling pages, charity shops, Facebook marketplace or local baby sale events.
+Otherwise, take a look at local selling pages, charity shops, Facebook marketplace or local baby sale events.
 It is easy to find lots of preloved toys in excellent condition for not very much money.

 One of the few ways I managed to get my baby to amuse himself was by placing a mobile over his head that went round and round.
 He was fascinated by it at about 3 months.
 I could finally do some housework for ten minutes without him crying!

-I bought one of these mobile arm brackets.
+I bought mobile arm brackets.
 They are great as you can place any mobile on them, but if your baby seems bored, you can swap it for a random toy.
 A creative friend of mine even made her own mobile toys for it.
 It comes with a music box that plays "You Are My Sunshine".
 Now that my baby is bigger, he isn't entranced by the mobile so much, but he always noticeably calms down and smiles when the song plays.

 2. Baby Gym

 A baby gym is a playmat with arches above it where you can attach different toys.
-The idea is that the baby will develop hand eye coordination and eyesight.
+The idea is that the baby will develop hand-eye coordination and eyesight.
 Our baby started showing an interest in his baby gym at around 9 or 10 weeks.

 This is one of the few "big ticket" toys I would recommend for your baby.
 They can be expensive new, but I've seen lots of preloved ones on Facebook marketplace in good condition for about £10 ($13).
 We got ours passed down from a friend.
 It's not worth spending too much as babies normally grow out of their gyms in a few months (or play with them in a destructive and not safe way) when they start to be able to pull themselves up (usually about 6 months old).